|The remnants of the Tel Aviv Dolphinarium, eleven years after |

 We said then, and before and after, that we ordinary Israelis will find ourselves eventually having to pay an unbearably heavy price for the foolishness of the decision to open the doors of Israel's prisons and to release a vast horde of unrepentant killers and would-be killers of Jewish children.

 But, as we said, our words fell on far too many deaf ears, particularly in the circle of decision makers here in the nation's capital.

-One of those Hamas masters is a man called Husam Atif Ali Badran (sometimes written Hussan Badran).
+One of those Hamas masters is a man called Husam Atif Ali Badran (sometimes written Hussan Badran), one of the senior Hamas operators overseeing the Sbarro massacre.
 Nine years ago, in 2004, Badran was interviewed by two prominent journalists from the Israeli daily Haaretz, Avi Issacharoff and Amos Harel who were preparing a book about the second "intifada".
 In their words, he "spoke relatively candidly about Hamas policy and his involvement in operational decision" though he did hold back from discussing his personal role in specific acts of murder and terrorism.

 In an article published in Haaretz in October 2011, Issacharoff and Harel recalled what Badran had told them seven years earlier.
 Some excerpts (all of them quoted verbatim) from that 2011 article: